jonatanvicente/sonar-jenkins-training/labs/lab_4.md

 6. Check 'Test configuration by sending test e-mail' (checkbox on), and enter any fake email address under 'Test e-mail recipient' (MailHog will accept and capture messages for any recipient).
 7. Verify that the test e-mail appears in MailHog at localhost:8025.

+**Configuring triggers**

+We can to configure Jenkins to execute many tasks pre/after built.
+Now, we've configured Jenkins to send emails when build fails.
+We are going to configure our Project to receive them:
+1. Go to Your Project > Configure > Triggers
+2. Add Post-Built-Action > Email Notification.
+Add recipients (fake address) and check on 'Send e-mail for every unstable build'
+3.